Explanation for Volume 14 as well as the ending of the story

 The synopsis for volume 14 states that Hachiman intends on doing irreparable damage to the “fake” thing, so that they can get the only genuine thing.
 However, Hachiman doesn’t really end up doing any damage to anything, definitely not any irreparable damage.
-Also nothing really came to an end, since near the end of the story the Service Club is back in business (even though Yukino put an end to it in volume 13) and it ends with them drinking tea as if nothing happened.
+Also nothing really came to an end, since near the end of the story the Service Club is back in business (because of Komachi, even though Yukino put an end to it in volume 13 and said that it would never be reopened) and it ends with them drinking tea as if nothing happened.
 Both Yui and Iroha are just fine with Hachiman and Yukino dating.
 So are Yukino’s mom, Haruno and Hayama.
 Also, “something genuine” ends up becoming “confessing to the girl you like”.

 In Watari’s afterword of volume 14, he says that there are certain things that couldn’t be fully presented.
 He says that he leaves the interpretation up to his readers.
 Basically, Watari kind of gave up.

 Also in Watari's afterword of volume 14, he says how he thinks that he was able to put everything he wanted to say into this story.
 Feel free to decide if you believe that or not.